 Guests often arrive at Shaka on the weekend but there are no hard and fast rules for this.
 Arrive on whichever day suits your schedule.
-We deliver surf classes every morning except Sundays and we provide a cooked dinner every night except Saturday.
-Guests do their own thing for lunch although most find that the snack and cooked brunch is satisfying enough to tide them over until dinner.
+We deliver surf classes every morning except Sundays and we provide dinner every night except Saturday.
+Guests do their own thing for lunch although most find that the snack and brunch is satisfying enough to tide them over until dinner.
 There are a couple of eating options just a short walk away.

 Many guests use their free time in the afternoon to go surfing, or ask us to organize another activity for you.
 Some of the other options available to you include – zip-lining, horseback riding, ATV touring, standup paddle boarding, hiking, or having a massage.

-Our volunteers prepare the early morning snack, and the daily cooked brunch and nightly dinners are prepared by our chef, José.
+Our volunteers prepare the early morning snack, and the daily brunch and nightly dinners are prepared by our chef, José.
 Most evenings the guests and staff eat together in the communal dining rancho.
 On Saturday night we give José the night off and guests take the opportunity to explore one of the local restaurants, either in Playa Hermosa or Santa Teresa.
 We take pride in our meal times and aim to provide you with delicious meals and friendly service so sit back and enjoy your holiday.

 No, we provide a 3-meal program specifically designed for our surfing and yoga schedule.
-It includes a light early breakfast of granola, yogurt, and fruit before surfing, then a cooked breakfast around 9.30–10.00am after surf classes.
+It includes a light early breakfast of granola, yogurt, and fruit before surfing, then a breakfast around 9.30–10.00am after surf classes.
 Costa Rican coffee is served with the snack and brunch.
 You can see here for more details of our meals and menu.

 Our cuisine is largely traditional Costa Rican dishes including fresh local fruits and vegetables, fish and chicken, breakfast burritos, pancakes, rice and beans, fried plantains (a type of banana), quesadillas, and homemade pizzas.
 You can see more details of our meals here.